ey92/notes/2668notes.md

 - chambers, galleries, storage areas
 - South Tomb chamber, carving of ruler running in Heb-Sed
 - inner burial vault - granite vault, engraved with stars
+- only found a mummified foot

-3 key functions of pyramid complex
+3 key functions of pyramid complex*
 - protect the mummy, permanent body
     - where ba (mobile spirit) resides
 - place to sustain pharaoh's Ka - eternal provisioning -facilitate pharaoh's placement as Akh among gods to act on Egypt's behalf, maintaining ma'at forever

-3 parts of royal spirit
+3 parts of royal spirit*
 - ka - hungry spirit in statue (hungry)
 - akh - live in afterlife (effective)
 - ba - resides in body but can travel around (mobile)